 Syria conflict: Key documents

-The US and France are weighing up options for a military strike against Syria in the wake of an alleged chemical weapons attack by the Damascus government on 21 August.
-The two countries, as well as the UK, have produced intelligence assessments to help decision-makers.United States
+Last September, the US and France weighed up options for a military strike against Syria in the wake of an alleged chemical weapons attack by the Damascus government on 21 August.
+The two countries, as well as the UK, produced the following intelligence assessments to help decision-makers.United States

 "The United States Government assesses with high confidence that the Syrian government carried out a chemical weapons attack in the Damascus suburbs on August 21, 2013."